craig-joseph-lucas/mydailywalkwiththelord/_posts/2017-07-04-how-to-have-happy-home.markdown

 contentType: sermonNotes
 sermonDate: 2017-06-28
 sermonVideo: http://cdn.revival.tv/media/mp4/2017/jun/wed/t1130.mp4
 dek: As a christian we strive to act in a righteousness way.
 We know how important it is do things right away.
 We also know that our ministry starts at home.
-Here are some tips on how to have a happy homefrom Pastor John Miller.

 categories:
+ - liquid
  - blogging
 ---